-Best Hats for Women of 2020
+Best Hats for Women

 We found ourselves always reaching for the Lanzom Wide Brimmed Panama Fedora for travel, heading out on the town, and paddling on the lake.
 We love the fit and style, suitable for a head diameter of 7.75 inches or less.
 The airy architecture will keep your head cool during the warmest days of summer and stay on, even when a hefty breeze kicks up.
 We also appreciate that it can roll-up and pack away without getting crunched or deformed.
 It receives or top accolades for its excellent performance across the board.